 You need one of the following certificates of secondary education:

 - Dutch havo or vwo certificate (see the Dutch pages for the accepted profiles)

 - International Baccalaureate

 - General Certificate of Secondary Education (GCSE-A level)

 Your certificate is not mentioned here?
 No problem.
 Our admissions office decides if your prior education is sufficient.

-For Mechanical Engineering, you need prior knowledge in a few areas.
-So, your secondary education certificate needs to show satisfactory grades in:
+To study Life Sciences, you need to have prior knowledge in a few areas.
+So your secondary school certificate needs to show good grades in: